h3llll/gizmo/README.md

     - Basic music playing shit (play a wav file) -> (On it rn)
         - Load WAV files (On it rn)
         - Play basic audio (WIP)

+    - Event integration (everything should have an event_system, and when a sound does a specific action it fires the corresponding event, like if the sound just started playing it will fire event_system with an event that event->type == AUDEVENT_SOUND_PLAYED or something)

     - 3D stuff (no plans cause idk nothing bout it) -> (WIP)